eusip/SLU-Fillers/README.md

 pip install -e .
 pip install -r requirements.txt
  ```
- Next, excute main.py in order to replicate any of 4 experiments.
+ Next, excute main.py in order to replicate any of the 4 experiments.
  ```bash
 # Perplexity experiment (Left-to-right Language Model)
 python main.py --filler_case no_filler --do_train --do_perplexity